usnistgov/dioptra/docs/source/how-to/essential-workflows/running-jobs.rst

 See Also
 ---------

-* :ref:`Experiments and Jobs <explanation-experiments-and-jobs>` - Understand how plugins fit into experiments.
+* :ref:`Experiments and Jobs <explanation-experiments-and-jobs>` - Explanation of the purpose of experiments and jobs and how they relate to each other.
 * :ref:`Artifacts: explanation <explanation-artifacts>` - Learn about artifacts.
-* :ref:`Plugins: reference <reference-plugins>` - More information on syntax requirements for Plugins